Lorenz-127/Student-X/README.md

   3. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - [Student-X](https://lorenz-127.github.io/Student-X/)

+## Local Development

+### How to Clone

+To clone the the repository:

+- Log into your account on github
+- Go to the repository of this project /Lorenz-127/Student-X/
+- Click on the code button, and copy your preferred clone link.
+- Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+- Type 'git clone' into the terminal, paste the link you copied in step 3 and press enter.

+### How to Fork

+To fork the repository:

+- Log in (or sign up) to Github.
+- Go to the repository for this project, Lorenz-127/Student-X
+- Click the Fork button in the top right corner.

 ## Credits